 A policy that is aimed at keeping the critically endangered wolf permanently on the verge of extinction, and as weak as possible, does not align with Norway’s green and humanitarian principles.
 Norway’s decision to cull wolves yearly to dangerously low levels is especially stunning in light of the ongoing mass extinction of species on Earth – one of the fastest in the history of the planet.
 As you know, we are currently experiencing the worst spate of species die-offs since the loss of the dinosaurs 65 million years ago.
 Although extinction is a natural phenomenon, it occurs at a natural background rate of approximately one to five species per year.
 Scientists estimate we are now losing species at 1,000 to 10,000 times the background rate, with literally dozens going extinct every day.
 Now, more than ever, it is essential to preserve large carnivores, and their role as a keystone species.

-If the decision of the regional wildlife management board, regarding the killing of three wolf packs, is upheld by the Ministry of Climate and the Environment, then half of the wolf population found on Norwegian territory shall be exterminated.
-This would in all likelihood also reduce the Scandinavian wolf population under the threshold of 300 animals that has been set by the Swedish authorities as the absolute minimum.
+The decision to remove large percentages of wolves found on Norwegian territory will, in all likelihood, also reduce the Scandinavian wolf population under the threshold of 300 animals that has been set by the Swedish authorities as the absolute minimum.
 This scenario would demonstrate to the international community that Norway is failing to uphold its responsibility to protect endangered wildlife found on its territory.